 Under Standard 1.5.2, GM food must be labelled if novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
-Food products from corn line 59122 may contain DNA and/or protein.
-These products would be required to be labelled as GM.
+Some food ingredients derived from MON 88017 corn may contain novel DNA and/or protein, and therefore would be required to be labelled as GM.